blog

 balafon 4- duo with vibraphone, in tempo

-West African Tone Drum
+West-African Tone Drum

 This unique twelve-note tone drum was made by Australian instrument builder Al Wunder.
 The origin of this instrument was found to contain two and occassionally three tones made out of a hollowed log, hence its original description, "log drum".
 Tribes would literally communicate to one another using this and other indigenous instruments.